alexbhas/pyhouse/README.md

 # pyhouse

-A python application that analyzes the accessibility of a webpage, similarly to Lighthouse
+A python application that analyzes the accessibility of a webpage, similarly to Lighthouse.

 Currently supports checking for:
 - Title Tag